Pharmaceutical OSD and API

 30 Min Read Time

-Pharmaceutical manufacturing is a hugely competitive industry that is governed by strict regulations.
+Pharmaceutical manufacturing is a highly competitive industry governed by strict regulations.

-To succeed in this space, manufacturers need to match efficient throughput with careful materials handling, delivering products to a fast-paced market at the right price point.
-Any compromise made on throughput or product quality can have serious consequences.
+To succeed, manufacturers need to match efficient throughput with careful materials handling, delivering products to a fast-paced market at the right price point.
+Any compromise on throughput or product quality can have serious consequences including failed batches, regulatory action or costly production stoppages.

-Whether manufacturers are handling oral solid dosages (OSD) or solvent-rich 'wet cake' solids (API), it is hugely important to get the materials handling system right.
-Bottlenecks, slow throughput, tablet damage, product inconsistencies, and inefficient processes are inherent in this space, so what can you do as a pharmaceutical manufacturer to mitigate these issues?
+Whether manufacturers are handling oral solid dosages (OSD) or solvent-rich 'wet cake' solids (API), getting the materials handling system right is critical.
+Bottlenecks, slow throughput, tablet damage, product inconsistencies, and inefficient processes are common in this space.
+The right equipment and plant design can address these issues systematically.

 Discover how we resolved powder segregation issues for one pharmaceutical manufacturer via the button below.